JicLotus/football-api/README.md

 # RUN

-// To start mysql on port 3306, you can skip this if you are using a previous mysql one
+// To start mysql on port 3306, you can skip this if you are using a previous MySQL one
 - docker-compose up -d
 - ./mvnw spring-boot:run